momentum-xyz/contracts/docs/Odyssey.md

 ### Description
 Standard ERC20 Token but with AccessControl.
 Ideally when deployed it will mint a certain amount of tokens to the Deployer.
+A function was added in order for this contract be able to mint `DAD` and mint the same amount in `MOM` for the `Vesting` contract, updating the control structures.

 ### UML Class Diagram
 ![MOM UML](./images/mom.png)